Featrix/opensource/src/python/docs/usage.rst

 .. code-block:: console

-   $ pip install featrix-client     # Coming soon.
+   $ pip install featrixclient     # or pip3 install featrixclient

 You'll also need a Featrix server; you can run the enterprise edition on-site in your environment or use our hosted SaaS.